junxit/us-congress-bills-112/metadata.md

 - 2012-11-13 — Mr. Walberg moved to suspend the rules and pass the bill.
 - 2012-11-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 361 - 3 (Roll no. 604). (text: CR H6334)
 - 2012-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 361 - 3 (Roll no. 604).(text: CR H6334)
+- 2012-11-14 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.